awindest/langgraph-hello-world/README.md

 ---

+## Github Repository

+The source code may be found [here](https://github.com/awindest/langgraph-hello-world)

+---

 This projects shows how to build an AI workflow with LM Studio, Qwen and LangGraph to better understand how LangGraph works.
 All with 165 lines of code in `main.py`.
 Totally amazing!

 I had `qwen/qwen3.5-9b` already up and running in LM Studio, so I didn't use guozheng's specified `qwen3-4b-2507` llm, although it is a non-thinking model and may be faster.
 I'm still learning which model types are most suitable for which tasks and wondering if a multi-modal model is necessary for this experiment.